tripl-ai/arc/docs-src/content/extract/index.md

 The `KafkaExtract` stage reads records from a [Kafka](https://kafka.apache.org/) `topic` and returns a `DataFrame`.
 It requires a unique `groupID` to be set which on first run will consume from the `earliest` offset available in Kafka.
 Each subsequent run will use the offset as recorded against that `groupID`.
 This means that if a job fails before properly processing the data then data may need to be restarted from the earliest offset by creating a new `groupID`.

+Can be used in conjuction with [KafkaCommitExecute](../execute/#kafkacommitexecute) to allow quasi-transactional behaviour (with `autoCommit` set to `false`) - in that the offset commit can be deferred until certain dependent stages are sucessfully executed.

 ### Parameters

 | Attribute | Type | Required | Description |